Blairgowrie and Rattray: Sport

 The traditional ball game of Rattray no longer takes place, but the Rattray silver ball, the trophy retained by the winners, is still in existence.
 It is believed to have been donated by Sylvester Rattray of Nether Persie who became minister of Rattray in 1591 and continued there until his death in 1623.

-The Rattray silver ball is now kept at Perth Museum and Art Gallery.
+The Rattray silver ball is now kept at Perth Museum.